aredoubles/ElevationHighways/README.md

 * Make the plot more attractive
 * Parse out the polyline from the route, right now I just manually copy/pasted it
 * My Google Maps API key is currently made public, which is certainly not good practice, I'll need to import that separately somehow
+* Plot's x-axis is currently just the index of the sample.
+Would be better to use mileage, or longitude.
+    * Longitude likely easier, can draw out of Elevation JSON

 ## Footnotes